 Deploying online apps using the Microsoft Store for Business and Education to devices that run the Configuration Manager client

 Before deploying Microsoft Store for Business and Education apps to devices that run the full Configuration Manager client, consider the following points:

-For full functionality, devices must be running Windows 10, version 1703 or later.
+For full functionality, devices need to be running a supported version of Windows 10.

 Register or join devices to the same Azure AD tenant where you registered the Microsoft Store for Business and Education as a management tool.

 When the local Administrator account signs in on the device, it can't access Microsoft Store for Business and Education apps.

 Devices need a live internet connection to the Microsoft Store for Business and Education.
 For more information including proxy configuration, see Prerequisites.

 Set up synchronization